linkprice/MerchantSetup/CPS/README-en.md

-## <a name="Landing-Page"></a>Landing Page
+## <a name="Landing-Page"></a>Gateway Page

-1. Landing page
+1. Gateway page

-    *   Landing page creates cookie that include affiliate information then redirect to your web site.(See sample)
+    *   Gateway page creates cookie that include affiliate information then redirect to your web site.(See sample)

     *   Change REUTRN_DAYS(Cookie duration) value to cookie duration on contract.
 If it is